Felixburton7/Machine-Learning-Classification-with-RandomForest-AdaBoost-Neural-Network-DescisionTree/README.md

-# Decision Tree Classifier with Sample Weights
+# Machine-Learning-Classification Task using a series of techniques

 ## Description

-This project involves creating a Decision Tree Classifier for a given dataset.
+This project involves creating a Decision Tree Classifier, Adaboost, Random Forest, and Neural Network, for a given dataset.
+The scores were posted onto Kaggle, and the my results for adaboost ranked in the top 10 in cohort with 98.7% accuracy when compared to an unseen dataset.
 The classifier is trained using sample weights based on specific features, and its performance is evaluated using accuracy metrics and confusion matrix visualization.

+## Example of the Decision Tree Classfier that achieved high accuracy on unseen data

 ## Installation